-Audio amplifiers are required in nearly all playback environments and in many recording situations as well.
-There are plenty of amplifier types out there and a major distinction between amplifiers is the use of solid-state circuitry versus tube circuitry.
+Audio amplifiers are required in nearly all playback environments and many recording situations as well.
+There are plenty of amplifier types out there, and a major distinction between amplifiers is the use of solid-state circuitry versus tube circuitry.

 In this article, we’ll describe vacuum tube and solid-state amplifiers in detail and get into each of the general differences we should expect to find between the two different amplifier types.

 - What Are Amplifiers?

 - The Differences Between Solid-State & Tube Amps

 - Solid-State & Tube Guitar Amplifiers

 - Hybrid & Integrated Amplifiers